Selected energy and planning legislation from the first session (2011) of the 162nd General Court.

 Chapter Law 0224

-Starting with Section 110 of the bill, HB 2, makes a series of changes to Chapter 4-C, and a handful of other statutes, that govern the Office of Energy and Planning and the services it provides.
-Some highlights include the repeal of the Water Protection Assistance Program that formerly resided at OEP (RSA 4-C:19-23).
-However, OEP's general list of duties was amended so that the agency generally advises on water resources and floodplain management opposed to specifically on lakes and rivers management programs.
+Starting with Section 110 of the bill, HB 2, makes a series of changes to Chapter 4-C, and a handful of other statutes, that govern the Office of Strategic Initiatives (formerly OEP) and the services it provides.
+Some highlights include the repeal of the Water Protection Assistance Program that formerly resided at OSI (RSA 4-C:19-23).
+However, OSI's general list of duties was amended so that the agency generally advises on water resources and floodplain management opposed to specifically on lakes and rivers management programs.

-The last item directly tied to OEP is the amendment of RSA 675:9 to permit local land use boards to submit digital versions of their plans and regulations or simply notify OEP of their adoption through it's annual survey of land use regulations.
+The last item directly tied to OSI is the amendment of RSA 675:9 to permit local land use boards to submit digital versions of their plans and regulations or simply notify OSI of their adoption through it's annual survey of land use regulations.
 This change gives credence to the decreasing demand for a central repository of regulations given the proliferation of regulations now available online.

 Other changes of potential interest to the land use and planning community in New Hampshire include: